High-order Time-Reversal Symmetry Breaking Normal State: Abstract

 \section{Abstract}

-Spontaneous time-reversal symmetry (TRS) breaking plays an important role in studying strongly correlated unconventional superconductors.
-When the superconducting gap functions with different pairing symmetries compete, an Ising ($Z_2$) type symmetry breaking occurs due to the locking of the relative phase $\Delta\theta_{12}$ via a second order Josephson coupling.
-The phase locking can take place even in the normal state in the phase fluctuation regime before the onset of superconductivity.
-If $\Delta\theta_{12}=\pm\frac{\pi}{2}$, then TRS is broken, otherwise, if $\Delta\theta_{12}=0$, or, $\pi$, rotational symmetry is broken leading to a nematic state.
-In both cases, the order parameters possess a 4-fermion structure beyond the scope of mean-field theory.
+Spontaneous time-reversal symmetry breaking plays an important role in studying strongly correlated unconventional superconductors.
+When two superconducting gap functions with different symmetries compete, the relative phase channel ($\theta_-\equiv \theta_1-\theta_2$) exhibits an Ising-type $Z_2$ symmetry due to the second order Josephson coupling, where $\theta_{1,2}$ are the phases of two gap functions respectively.
+In contrast, the $U(1)$ symmetry in the channel of $\theta_+\equiv \frac{\theta_1+\theta_2}{2}$ is intact.
+The phase locking, {\it i.e.}, ordering of $\theta_-$, can take place in the phase fluctuation regime before the onset of superconductivity, i.e. when $\theta_+$ is disordered.
+If $\theta_-$ is pinned at $\pm\frac{\pi}{2}$, then time-reversal symmetry is broken in the normal state, otherwise, if $\theta_-=0$, or, $\pi$, rotational symmetry is broken, leading to a nematic normal state.
+In both cases, the order parameters possess a 4-fermion structure beyond the scope of mean-field theory, which can be viewed as a high order symmetry breaking.
 We employ an effective two-component $XY$-model assisted by a renormalization group analysis to address this problem.
-In addition, a quartetting, or, charge-``4e", superconductivity can also occur above $T_c$.
-Monte-Carlo simulations are performed and the results are in a good agreement with the renormalization group analysis.
-Our results provide useful guidance for studying novel symmetry breakings in strongly correlated superconductors.
+As a natural by-product, we also find the other interesting intermediate phase corresponds to ordering of $\theta_+$ but with $\theta_-$ disordered.
+This is the quartetting, or, charge-4e, superconductivity, which occurs above the low temperature $Z_2$-breaking charge-2e superconducting phase.
+Our results provide useful guidance for studying novel symmetry breaking phases in strongly correlated superconductors.